BOSTON -- The Boston Bruins did what they were supposed to do against the NHL's worst team Thursday night. Win.

 The Bruins are 17-0 when holding the opposition to two goals or less.
 They killed both Florida power plays, running their current kill streak to 22 in a row.

-NOTES: On top of all the injuries they've already had, the Panthers announced Thursday that right winger Kris Versteeg will have knee surgery and miss the rest of the season. ...
+NOTES: On top of all the injuries they've already had, the Panthers announced that right winger Kris Versteeg will have knee surgery and miss the rest of the season. ...
 Defenseman Adam McQuaid missed the game for Boston with an undisclosed injury (he was hit on the right arm by a shot in Pittsburgh on Tuesday night).
-"Just a minor injury," said Julien, who added that he expected McQuaid back for Saturday's home game against Washington.
+"Just a minor injury," said Julien, who added that he expects McQuaid back for Saturday's home game against Washington.
 With McQuaid out, Aaron Johnson dressed for his fifth game of the season. ...
-The Bruins signed winger Anthony Camara, a third-round pick in the 2011 draft, to an entry-level contract.
-He had 36 goals and a team-high 80 penalty minutes for Barrie of the Ontario Hockey League this season. ...
+The Bruins signed winger Anthony Camara, a third-round pick in the 2011 draft, to an entry level contract.
+He had 36 goals for Barrie of the Ontario Hockey League this season. ...
 The Panthers began a stretch of six of the next seven games on the road.
-They host the Islanders Saturday and then hit the road for five straight. ...
-The Panthers came in as one of two visiting teams (along with Minnesota) with an all-time winning record in Boston, coming in 14-15-4-3. ...
-Just as Celtics counterpart Doc Rivers had done the previous day, Julien reacted to Wes Welker leaving the Patriots for Denver, saying, "Better left with no comments because, honestly, you lose a good player, but we don't know what's going on behind closed doors with the organization.
+They host the Islanders on Saturday and then hit the road for five straight. ...
+Just as Celtics counterpart Doc Rivers had done the previous day, Julien reacted to Wes Welker leaving the Patriots, saying, "Better left with no comments because, honestly, you lose a good player, but we don't know what's going on behind closed doors with the organization.
 They must have had a reason to do it.
 I'm certainly not going to criticize the organization, but I liked him as a player." ...
-With the trade deadline coming April 4, the upper level was loaded with scouts.
+With the NHL trade deadline coming April 4, the upper level was loaded with scouts.